mrjjwright/NoSQLite/README.md

 NoSQLite - SQLite for Javascript
 -------------------------------

+** I am brainstorming an exciting new direction for NoSQLite in this [gist] (http://gist.github.com/384199).
+Your feedback is needed and appreciated.
+Warning what is below could become obsolete. **

 The beauty of SQLite is that it is very flexible.
 The beauty of Javascript is that it is very flexible.

 The goal of NoSQLite is to exploit that even more than other SQLite libraries.